deadeert/EWS/README.md

 - Basic feature are implemented, start(), step_in(), step_over(), restart().
 - Memory patching is also available
-- Memory inspecting is available, but not for the additionnal mapping and stacks, because I mess up with segments and IDA.
+- Memory inspecting is available, but not for the additional mapping and stacks, because I mess up with segments and IDA.
 I have an issue which I don't understand when allocating and deleting segment.
+- Watchpoints to track data across specific ranges.

 ### Loading / Running